 Councillors share why water is an important part of Council’s business.

 The induction handbook is a resource for decision makers operating in a regional Council-owned local water utility, especially for councillors in councils and county councils.

-Councils and local water utilities can also use our editable induction presentation template (PPTX, 5943.51 KB) for councils to use when inducting new councillors.
+Councils and local water utilities can also use our editable induction presentation template (PPTX, 5943.51 KB) when inducting new councillors.

 We have developed 6 case studies with local councils from across NSW about managing local water utility incidents and events.
 These case studies provide insights into the risks and opportunities facing local water utility decision-makers.

 - Managing discoloured water – Bathurst Regional Council (PDF.
 470KB)

 - Managing a contamination incident – Kempsey Shire Council (PDF.
 244KB)